 The Bottom Line

-The seat and cabin of LOT’s 787 Dreamliner seem worn beyond their age, but the airline’s warm hospitality and well-above average food make the business class experience on LOT Polish competitive, at least with U.S. carriers.
+The seat and the LOT Polish Business Class 787-8 seem worn beyond their age, but the airline’s warm hospitality and well-above average food make the business class experience on LOT Polish competitive, at least with U.S. carriers.
 Additionally, both the ground and in-flight service you receive when transiting through Warsaw for regional connections is superior to what you can expect on many of LOT’s European competitors and partners.